Alphabetical Listings ~ 65 ~

 Greater New Orleans Youth Orchestra, The - GNOYO is dedicated to nourishing the hearts and minds of young musicians through challenging and rewarding orchestral experiences.
 With five orchestras meeting on both the Northshore and in New Orleans, a Summer Festival, and an Outreach Program, GNOYO provides opportunities for young musicians to develop their musical talents.

 Green Project, The - a non-profit organization dedicated to increasing sustainability practices and awareness in the communities of Southeast Louisiana by encouraging and promoting environmentally responsible living through education, outreach, resale facilities and creative partnerships.
-The Green Project is a not-for-profit store in New Orleans., LA that collects, recycles and resells lumber, fixures and appliances.
+The Green Project is a not-for-profit store in New Orleans., LA that collects, recycles and resells lumber, fixtures and appliances.
 Open Monday-Friday 9AM-5PM.
 2831 Marais Street.

-Hurricane Katrina: Tempest in Crescent City - This web-based game recognizes local heroes that emerged during the diaster while educating its players about the essentials of disaster readiness.
+Hurricane Katrina: Tempest in Crescent City - This web-based game recognizes local heroes that emerged during the disaster while educating its players about the essentials of disaster readiness.
 Tempest is meant to be a fun adventure game that also addresses meaningful, accurate and difficult historical situations.

 Humane Society of Louisiana - Formed in 1988, the Humane Society of Louisiana is a private, New Orleans based nonprofit agency focusing on cruelty investigation, pet adoptions and humane education.